 Psychology is the academic field that studies behavior—both human and animal.
 It is a broad field with many areas of specialization.
-At the University of Iowa, the psychology department offers course work in five areas: behavioral and cognitive neuroscience, clinical psychology, developmental science, cognition and perception, and personality and social psychology.
+At Iowa, the psychology department offers course work in five areas: behavioral and cognitive neuroscience, clinical psychology, developmental science, cognition and perception, and personality and social psychology.

-Many vocational opportunities in psychology require advanced professional training, usually through a master’s degree (typically two years of graduate study) or a doctoral degree (typically four or five years of graduate study), so some undergraduate students choose to combine a psychology degree with a second major in education, social work, business, journalism, or nursing.
+Many vocational opportunities in psychology require advanced professional training through a master’s degree (typically two years of graduate study) or a doctoral degree (typically four or five years of graduate study), so some undergraduates choose to combine a psychology degree with a second major in education, social work, business, journalism, or nursing.

-Many clinical psychologists are employed in clinics or hospitals.
-Some work in private practice, where they diagnose and treat psychological disorders.
-Clinical psychology is sometimes confused with psychiatry, but the two are different; psychiatrists are medical doctors (MDs) with specialized training in the treatment of mental disorders.
+Clinical psychologists work in clinics, hospitals, or in private practice, where they diagnose and treat psychological disorders.
+Clinical psychology is sometimes confused with psychiatry, but psychiatrists are medical doctors (MDs) with specialized training in the treatment of mental disorders.

 Psychologists in academic settings teach and conduct research designed to increase our knowledge about behavior.
-Psychologists also work in governmental and industrial organizations, carrying out basic and applied research and providing professional advice.
+They also work in governmental and industrial organizations, carrying out basic and applied research and providing professional advice.